KIshiharaHCI/Cyberzul/web/DailyLog.md

 - Meeting with the tutor
 - Working with the group on the integration of view and model
-- Writing the Controller Interface
+- Writing the Controller Interface for the communication between the model and the view.

 Q2: